Soulfire (comics): Soulfire: New World Order

 While Soulfire is a limited series of 10 issues, it does not end there.
 It continues in the mini-series New World Order.
 New World Order is the bridge between Volume 1 and 2.
 It is 5 issues with a beginnings issue and number 0 issue.
 It is written by J.T.
 Krul with art by Francisco Herrera.
 Each issue also contains a Soulfire Vol. 2 backup story called Resurgence.

 Soulfire: The Day the Magic Died

 Countless ages ago, battles raged and wars were lost, but one lone heroine fought on.
 Struggling to prevent a time of magic and wonder from becoming extinct, her fight would span centuries, leading her to the one person who could help change the future forever.
 Introducing Grace, the startling and powerful Soulfire beauty, this bold epic tale sets the stage for the premiere of Soulfire #1 this summer.
 Contains 12 pages of brand-new story plus exclusive Soulfire source material, character sketches, layout designs, and all new Aspen updates.

 Soulfire: The Definitive Edition

 Magic is no longer a myth!
-This special Soulfire Volume One Collected Edition includes all nine sold-out issues of the Soulfire Volume One series from the acclaimed team of Jeph Loeb and Michael Turner, and featuring breathtaking artwork by Turner and Peter Steigerwald.
+This special Soulfire Volume One Collected Edition includes all nine issues of the Soulfire Volume One series from the team of Jeph Loeb and Michael Turner, and featuring artwork by Turner and Peter Steigerwald.